 301-926-2256 [email protected]

-Compost binYou may be surprised to learn that many of your Washington Grove neighbors are composting their home yard, leaf, and food waste.
-Rather than sending these materials to landfills, they are putting this waste to much better use — while also helping to reduce climate change.
+Compost binYou may be surprised to learn that many of your Washington Grove neighbors are composting their autumn leaves, yard trim and food scraps.
+Rather than sending these valuable materials to landfills, they are putting them to much better use — while also helping to reduce climate change.
 If you would like to learn more, read on.

 Composting is the natural degradation (by bacteria, protozoa, and fungi) of vegetation, such as yard scraps, leaves, wood chips, straw, grass clippings, and food scraps, in the presence of oxygen (in air) and water.
-Over time, composting generates a pleasant-smelling, rich source of soil enhancer that can be used to promote healthy plant growth in your garden and yard.
+Over time, composting generates a pleasant-smelling, rich source of soil enhancer that can be used to promote healthy plant growth in your garden.

 Why Compost?

-Montgomery County residents and commercial operations, such as restaurants and food markets, together produce nearly 150,000 tons of organic yard, leaf, and food waste each year.
-When yard and garden vegetation and food waste are transferred to landfills, these organic materials will degrade.
+Montgomery County residents and commercial operations, such as restaurants and food markets, together produce nearly 150,000 tons of yard trim and food scraps each year.
+When yard and garden vegetation and food scraps are transferred to landfills, these organic materials will degrade.
 But vegetation and food buried under piles of refuse in landfills degrades in the absence of oxygen and produces methane, a greenhouse gas that is a major contributor to global warming.
-Properly composted yard, garden, and food wastes, however, will sequester carbon and produce a valuable soil supplement that can be used to enrich one’s garden and plants.
+Properly composted yard, garden, and food materials, however, will sequester carbon and produce a valuable soil supplement that can be used to enrich one’s garden and enhance plant growth.

 How to Compost

-Composting requires only four basic components: air, water, and a suitable balance of brown materials (rich in carbon), such as autumn leaves, wood chips, shredded paper, and cardboard, together with green materials (rich in nitrogen), such as green leaves, grass and flower clippings, coffee grounds, fruit and vegetable scraps, horse and cow manure.
-Some things should not be composted: meats, cheeses, and fatty foods.
+Composting requires only four basic components: air, water, and a suitable balance of brown materials (rich in carbon), such as autumn leaves, wood chips, shredded paper, and cardboard, together with green materials (rich in nitrogen), such as green leaves, grass and flower clippings, coffee grounds, fruit and vegetable scraps, and horse or cow manure.
+Some things should not be composted at home: meats, cheeses, and fatty foods.
 A more complete list of materials to include and exclude in your compost, and why, are listed at U.S. EPA’s Composting at Home web page.

 The addition of green materials speeds the decomposition of brown materials; but without adding sufficient brown materials, greens decompose too quickly into foul-smelling materials.
-A 1-to-1 to 2-to-1 balance of brown to green materials usually works well.
+A ratio of approximately 2-to-1 brown-to-green materials usually works well.
 Add water, if needed, to keep the mixture just slightly moist (“like a wrung-out sponge”).
 Turning the compost by hand every few weeks provides the needed aeration.

 Complete degradation, to a dark, rich, earth-like-smelling product, usually takes several months or more.
 Starting a batch in the early spring will often produce compost you can use to enrich your garden in the late fall.
 The time required depends on several factors: